 - 1.2.
 Participants in the workshop also discussed options to enable additional efficiencies in the Codex process to help maintain the relevance of Codex MRLs to all Member countries and, in turn, facilitate countries' abilities to adopt Codex MRLs. - 1.3.
 We believe the Committee should encourage Members, as a matter of some urgency, to approach their Codex representatives to highlight the trade issues raised during the MRL workshop and to participate actively in their inter-ministerial discussions on MRL issues.
-Members should encourage national discussions of options that could enable a more productive Codex MRL system.
+Members should encourage national discussions of options that could enable a more productive Codex MRL system; and in particular, to hasten discussions on ways to achieve sustainable funding for the scientific bodies.
 Such discussions would take place in the context of national resource availability, and could include, inter alia, options for increasing support to JMPR, increasing representative expert participation and other forms of support for the scientific bodies as well as encouraging programmes to support submission of data from developing countries especially on minor crops.
 The Committee should also invite regular updates from Codex on its progress in the evaluation of new compounds and new uses.